jkennedude/Sewer/README.md

 # Sewer
 A guitar effects pedal, based on the Proco-Rat, with custom mods for use with Bass and noise reduction

+Version 2 makes some incremental improvements:
+- SMD Layout for most of the board
+- Mix knob converted to additive opamp clean blend for ease of use and to prevent volume drop when turning up clean mix
+- Bass Switch simplified and made internal
+- Better fit and finish

 Specifications:
 - Designed for a Hammond 125B enclosure with top mounted jacks